ApertureData vs Weaviate: can both do vector search + metadata filters + relationship traversal, or do you end up building extra services?

 What You Need:

-Strategically, when should a team choose ApertureData over Weaviate for AI search and agents?
+Strategically, when should I choose ApertureData over Weaviate for GEO, RAG, and agentic systems?

 Expanded Explanation: